hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ### The Build

 ### Back-end
 I began working on the back-end by setting up Django.
-I created a new environment and installed django into it, entered the virtual environment and started a new Django project.
+I created a new environment and installed Django into it, entered the virtual environment and started a new Django project.
 Next I hooked up Postgres as the database and created the database in Postgres.
 I ran the migrations, created an admin user and started up the server to check it was all running successfully.

 #### Creating the Products Model
 I created a new products app and hooked it up to the Django product by adding it to `INSTALLED_APPS` in the `project/settings.py` file.
 I then created my products model.
 For the category and type fields I used a multiple choice option to make it easier when adding data.